A triumph amid the current nostalgia boom

 But in truth, Interpol don’t need to worry about converting fair-weather fans tonight: the packed tent is brimming with devotional 30-somethings who would probably slay an Interpol round on BBC quiz Pointless and kids in Joy Division T-shirts (which, back in 2002 might have been considered trolling) poised for a Proustian rush of angular guitars, shoe-gaze emotion, and staccato basslines – alas, for full bucket list-tick effect, not provided by founding member bassist Carlos Dengler who exited in 2010.

 Sleeves rolled up, Interpol get down to business proper with the cavernous and grandiose ‘Untitled’ and ‘Obstacle 1’, with a lean, taut sense of purpose.
 The elegiac ‘NYC’ gives way to the tension-and-release of ‘PDA’ which sees a sea of Belgians sing the lyrics ‘We have two hundred couches where you can sleep tonight’ like the most dolorous Ikea commercial of all time.
 It helps that Banks’ brooding baritone could probably infuse any gobbledygook with an open-hearted sincerity.
-After the propulsive ‘Roland’ (which, along with ‘Obstacle 2’ receives its first airing since 2002 on this series of shows ) erupts in a flurry of strobes and lethargic closer ‘Leif Erikson’ unfurls in moody majesty, Banks signs off to the fawning throng with: “It was an honour to be here and play this record for you”.
+After the propulsive ‘Roland’ (which, along with ‘Obstacle 2’, is a lesser-played live track from the time) erupts in a flurry of strobes and lethargic closer ‘Leif Erikson’ unfurls in moody majesty, Banks signs off to the fawning throng with: “It was an honour to be here and play this record for you”.
 And, for once, even he allows himself a smile.